 When Mantini-Briggs and I returned Delta Amacuro in 2008 to bring income from royalties and awards to rainforest residents, we encountered a mysterious epidemic that had killedthirty-eight children and young adults.
 Leaders Conrado and Enrique Moraleda asked us, healer Tirso Gomez, and nurse Norbelys Gomez to join them in creating a novel knowledge-production process that included the parents' personal narratives, vernacular healing, laments, clinical medicine, and epidemiology.
 Two book projects have emerged from it.
 Published in Argentina in 2015, Una efermedad monstruo: Indígenas derribando el cerco de la discriminación en salud(A Monster Disease: Indigenous Peoples Breaking Down the Wall of Health-Based Discrimination) emerged from 60 hours of conversations.
 Experimentally presented as a dialogue between team members, the book mirrors the dialogic process that resulted in a clinical diagnosis—rabies transmitted by vampire bats—and the broader goal of demonstrating how indigenous peoples can generate innovative perspectives on global health problems.

-A book in English by Briggs and Mantini-Briggs, Tell Me Why My Children Died: Rabies, Indigenous Knowledge and Communicative Justice, will appear with Duke University Press in May 2016.
+Duke University Press recently published Tell Me Why My Children Died: Rabies, Indigenous Knowledge and Communicative Justice, co-authored by Clara Mantini-Briggs.
 Part I juxtaposes narratives told by grieving parents, doctors, nurses, healers, epidemiologists, and journalists.
 Each chapter of Part II offers a new conceptual framework for rethinking issues of narrative and health, bodies and knowledge production, the work of mourning, and the mediatization of health.
 The book explores how rights to produce and circulate knowledge about health are co-produced with unfair distributions of care and disease, tying health inequities to health/communicative inequities.

 Reflections on how Venezuelan journalists reported cholera in 1991-1992 gave rise to collaboration with media/journalism scholar Daniel C. Hallin and building a Latin American network that includes Eduardo Menéndez in Mexico and Hugo Spinelli in Argentina.
 In Making Health Public, to be published by Routledge in May 2016, Hallin and I focus on biomediatization processes through which health and media professionals co-produce basic understandings of health and disease.
 Using content analysis and ethnography conducted in clinics, public health offices, living rooms, and a wide range of media venues, we focus particularly on H1N1 ("swine flu"), Ebola, pharmaceutical and biotech corporations, and how race and health are co-produced in health news.